 parent governor election

-The Local Governing Body (LGB) of the school has a vacancy for a parent governor.
-We are writing to ask if you would be interested in becoming a parent governor.
+The Local Governing Body (LGB) of the school has a parent governor vacancy.
+We are writing to ask you if you would be interested in becoming a parent governor.

 Becoming a governor is a very rewarding and worthwhile experience.
 Effective governors do not need expertise in education but do need to be committed to their school, willing to ask questions and offer appropriate challenge and support.